mattbierner/gen.js/README.md

 Takes no arguments.
 The default behavior is return a continuation that throws a 'GenBreak' exception.
 Overriding this can be useful when you do not want to deal with exceptions.

+### Recurse Continuation Factory ###
+Schedules the execution of another generator.
+Takes the same argumens as 'sync' or 'async'.

 # API #